Higher-Point Correlators in N=4 SYM: Ten-Dimensional Null Polygons: Introduction

 In this paper, we focus on the opposite regime of large-charge operators.
 Their correlators are particularly amenable to integrability in the form of hexagonalization~\cite{Basso:2015zoa, Fleury:2016ykk, Eden:2016xvg, Fleury:2017eph}.
 In fact, their four-point function in the large-charge limit (in a suitable charge polarization) has been computed to all orders in perturbation theory~\cite{Coronado:2018ypq, Coronado:2018cxj, Kostov:2019stn, Kostov:2019auq}, and even at finite coupling~\cite{Belitsky:2019fan, Belitsky:2020qrm}.
 The five-point counterpart is known to two loops in weak-coupling perturbation theory~\cite{Fleury:2020ykw, Bercini:2024pya}.
 More structure emerges once we unify both the light and the large-charge correlators into a single common object, the so-called generating function~\cite{Caron-Huot:2021usw, Caron-Huot:2023wdh}, which encodes not only these correlators, but in fact all possible correlation functions of half-BPS scalar operators with arbitrary charges.
 The generating function is

 where~$\phi$ are the six scalars of the theory, and~$y_i$ are six-dimensional null polarization vectors, $y_i\cdot y_i=0$.
-These generating functions have been computed at weak coupling to high orders at four points~\cite{Caron-Huot:2021usw}, and to two and one loops at five and six points, respectively~\cite{Bargheer:2025uai}.
-They display two remarkable properties: \begin{itemize} \item After factoring out the universal four-point superinvariant, the reduced four-point generating function displays a hidden ten-dimensional conformal symmetry~\cite{Caron-Huot:2021usw}.
+Four-point correlators of arbitrary charges have been computed at three~\cite{Chicherin:2015edu} and five loops~\cite{Chicherin:2018avq}, and collected in the generating function $G_4$ in~\cite{Caron-Huot:2021usw}.
+At five and six points, the generating functions $G_5$ and $G_6$ are known to two and one loops, respectively~\cite{Bargheer:2025uai}.
+These generating functions display two remarkable properties: \begin{itemize} \item After factoring out the universal four-point superinvariant, the reduced four-point generating function displays a hidden ten-dimensional conformal symmetry~\cite{Caron-Huot:2021usw}.
 The same symmetry has been observed at strong values of the coupling, in the tree-level supergravity regime of the bulk dual~\cite{Caron-Huot:2018kta,Fernandes:2025eqe}. \footnote{A similar $8$d symmetry was recently observed for correlators of $1/2$ BPS operators in $4$d $\superN=4$ SQCDs~\cite{Du:2024xbd}.} At higher points, there is so far only limited evidence (but also no contraindication) of this symmetry~\cite{Bargheer:2025uai}.
 Since the symmetry holds at the level of the integrands, it is yet unclear how the weak-coupling and strong-coupling instances are related.
 The symmetry is broken at integrated level at weak coupling, and it is broken by stringy corrections to supergravity.
 Hence it is not a symmetry that interpolates between weak and strong coupling, and it might not have the same origins at weak and strong coupling. \item After taking a ten-dimensional null polygon limit, the generating functions are conjecturally dual to massive scattering amplitudes on the Coulomb branch of $\superN=4$ super Yang--Mills theory~\cite{Caron-Huot:2021usw,Bork:2022vat,Belitsky:2025bgb}. \end{itemize} To date, there is no first-principles derivation of the ten-dimensional symmetry.
 However, in the planar limit, the generating function integrands organize themselves in terms of ten-dimensional distances

 that re-sum geometric series $D_{ij}=d_{ij}+d_{ij}^2+d_{ij}^3+\dots$ of four-dimensional propagators $d_{ij}=-y_{ij}^2/x_{ij}^2$.
 In terms of these ten-dimensional distances, focusing on a correlator that has a large charge flow between points $x_i$ and $x_j$ ($k_i,k_j \to \infty$, with a large power of $y_{ij}^2$) is equivalent to taking the ten-dimensional null limit $X_{ij}^2 \to 0$ of the generating function.